How much flour is consumed in the UK?

 Where does flour end up?

-About 60% of flour produced in the UK is used in the manufacture of bread products, with the remaining 40% being used in a huge diversity of food products.
+About 65% of flour produced in the UK is used in the manufacture of bread products, with the remaining 35% being used in a huge diversity of food products, including biscuits cakes and other products.

 How much bread does the UK eat?